 Mobile was a hot trend a few years ago.
-It was going to revolutionize the way users interacted with brands online.
+It was going to revolutionize the way users interact with brands online.
 And it has.
 Mobile is one of the rare internet trends that met all expectations.

 Understanding the Mobile User

 Desktop users and mobile users aren’t always looking for the same things.
-Mobile users, by definition, are on-the-go and are often looking for location-based results.
+Mobile users, by definition, are on the go and are often looking for location-based results.

-New metrics of Success
+New Metrics of Success

 The mobile user expects a website, app, or whatever to work just as well on their phone as it would on a desktop.
 Page load speeds will become a crucial success factor for internet interactions.